 If you’re using Jersey Watch to collect registration and online payments, these questions are added by default so you don’t have to worry about them.

-Jersey Watch will automatically require valid phone numbers and emails so you don’t get any inaccurate information, and contact information is automatically stored and sorted for you so you can send messages during the season.
+Online registration will automatically require valid phone numbers and emails so you don’t get any inaccurate information.
+Contact information is automatically stored and sorted for you so you can send messages to groups during your season.

 It’s generally not a good idea to ask questions like “Mother’s Name” or “Father’s Phone Number”.
 Instead, just require that each participant include at least one name, email address, and phone number, and all additional contact information can be optional.

-You don’t want a bunch of people asking you for Adult XL t-shirts if you don’t have that size available.
+You don’t want a bunch of players asking you for uniform sizes that you don't have.
 Use a dropdown question so you get clean information from each participant.

 Also be sure to include a question that lists volunteering options for parents.
 Many parents are ready and willing to help coach, setup facilities, work concessions, and more.
 These questions can be checkbox questions in your form so they can select multiple options that they’re interested in.
 If you don’t require that parents volunteer, include an option like “Sorry, I can’t volunteer this year” in the list of options.